Asimov-Chuang/DeepHalo/B9Eq-4.md

 ### Weakness

+Novelty: We appreciate the reviewer’s thoughtful question.
+While many prior models (e.g., FATE, TCNet) acknowledge context effects, none have formally defined feature-based halo effects in a utility-decomposable framework.
+Our work is, to the best of our knowledge, the first to do so.

+In summary, DeepHalo is the first model to:

+1. Formally define feature-based halo effects.
+2. Provide a general decomposition-compatible framework.
+3. Architecturally enforce subset attribution and interaction-order control.

+These properties are essential for reliable and scalable interpretability and are not achievable with existing models.

 #### 1. Clarifying Section 4.1 — why Equation (8) needs only $\log_2l$ layers to model $l$‑th‑order interactions

 We agree that Section 4.1 should state this property explicitly.
 Currently, this is mentioned in Section 4.2, and the explanation is deferred in the appendix.